mduna/mduna.github.io/qa.md

   - Aligns with the data submitted for CMS’s network adequacy reviews.
 - This alignment is critical to prevent discrepancies between directories and network adequacy data.

-3. Key Data Elements to Be Included:
+3. Key Data Elements to Be Added:
 - Cultural and linguistic capabilities.
 - Specialties and services offered.
 This information is particularly important for underserved communities and beneficiaries with specific needs.